How To Port TWRP For MediaTek Android Devices

 You should now have a working TWRP on your device.

 That’s it on how to port TWRP for MediaTek Android devices.
 If you find the guide helpful, please share.
-Also, if you run into any problem, check the FAQ section below and if you can’t find a fix, drop a comment, we’ll get back once we receive your feedback.
+Also, if you run into any problems, check the FAQ section below and if you can’t find a fix, drop a comment, we’ll get back once we receive your feedback.

 FAQ: How To Port TWRP For Android Devices